 Interpreting Your Enneagram Test Results

-Although discovering your Enneagram personality type is the primary object of our tests, they also provide more information about your personality and its dynamics.
+Although discovering your Enneagram personality type is their primary object, our tests can also provide additional information about your personality and its dynamics.
 Here are some suggestions on how to interpret your Enneagram test results.

 After reading in Personality Types or The Wisdom of the Enneagram, or the free descriptions on this site, if you are still not sure which is your type, you could put aside the test results and the descriptions and try to observe yourself objectively over a period of a week or two.
 After a break from the Enneagram material, you could take the same test again, or try a different Riso-Hudson test on this site, or try one of the following ways of identifying your type.

-- To distinguish between the 9 types, see the Compatibility Combinations.
-For example, if you can’t decide between Type 2 and 9, click on the 2/9 combination and see which one fits better.
+To distinguish between the nine types, see the Compatibility Combinations.
+For example, if you can't decide between Type 2 and 9, click on the 2/9 Compatibility Combination and see which one fits better.

-- For further defining distinctions between the types, you may wish to purchase our Levels of Development Chart #4 for $5.
+For further defining distinctions between the types, you may wish to purchase our Levels of Development Chart #4.

 More Advanced Interpretation Issues